wintexpro/doton-substrate-chain/README.md

 A simple substrate chain for testing and demo purposes.

-This chain is based off the [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template) and includes `chainbridge` and `example-pallet` from [chainbridge-substrate](https://github.com/ChainSafe/chainbridge-substrate).
+This chain is based off the [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template) and includes `chainbridge` and `simple-message-pallet` from [doton-substrate](https://github.com/wintexpro/doton-substrate).

 ## Polkadot JS Apps